Skip to main content

 1. Sign in with the email address invited to your firm workspace.

-3. Add attorneys and staff who need access to firm cases.
+3. Coordinate with Pete support to add attorneys and approved firm users who need access to firm cases.

 • Primary state or jurisdiction information used by the firm.